Welcome to the Sixth Form

 We offer a wide range of courses and the entry requirements for each course are specified on the relevant pages of this brochure.
 The general requirements for entry into the Sixth Form are referred to on page 5 of this brochure.
 Along with meeting these requirements, it is important to stress that we will be happy to accept you provided:

-Final decisions will be made by Mrs Harvey, Senior Assistant Headteacher, in discussion with other members of the leadership team.
+Final decisions will be made by Mrs Harvey, Deputy Headteacher, in discussion with other members of the leadership team.
 All Sixth Form courses at Vyners are full time and full time commitment is expected (95% attendance or better).

 Future Pathway Advice & Guidance